Pissgrave

 Pissgrave is an American death metal band formed in 2013 in Philadelphia, Pennsylvania.
 The current line-up of the band consists of Tim Mellon (guitar, vocals), Demian Fenton (guitar, vocals), Matt Mellon (drums) and Brad Dumville (bass).
-The band is known for its "extreme old-school death metal" sound and graphic album covers.
+The band is known for its "extreme old-school death metal" sound and graphic album covers, that depict actual gore images.

 History

 Pissgrave was formed in 2013 by guitarists Tim Mellon and Demian Fenton, drummer Matt Mellon and bassist John Guarracino.
 The band released its self-titled demo tape in 2014 on Graceless Recordings, which attracted attention for its "primitive production" and extreme sound.
 Following its release, the band signed to Profound Lore Records, which issued their full-length debut album Suicide Euphoria in 2015.
 The record was produced by Arthur Rizk.

 Following the band's North American tour, founding bassist John Guarracino departed the band to focus on his other project, Hæthen.
 He was replaced by Brad Dumville.
 The band collaborated again with Arthur Rizk on its second studio album, 2019's Posthumous Humiliation.
-The record was described as "one of the best death metal albums of 2019" by Pitchfork and Exclaim!.
+The record was described as "one of the best death metal albums of 2019" by Pitchfork and Exclaim!
 Pitchfork additionally listed Posthumous Humiliation on its list of "The Best Metal Albums of 2019."